Produce of the Month Guide: Tomatillos

 The tomatillo plant originated in Mexico, and is a member of the nightshade family.
 Tomatillos are small, round fruits that grow in papery husks on a plant that resembles a tomato plant.

 Tomatillos are fruits that are also known as Mexican husk tomatoes.
 While they resemble green tomatoes, they’re not related to them at all.
-Green tomatoes are simply green underripe tomatoes and are completely different from tomatillos.
+Green tomatoes are simply underripe tomatoes, and are completely different from tomatillos.

 Tomatillos are normally green and ripen to a yellow color.
 The flesh of the tomatillo is firm and coated with a sticky residue that’s easily washed off.